MLsmd/GSoC17-proposal/README.md

 # GSoC-proposal
-Proposal for GSoC 2017 from Moritz Luca Schmid, proposing for the GNU Radio project DAB/DAB+.
+Draft Proposal for GSoC 2017 from Moritz Luca Schmid, proposing for the GNU Radio project "A DAB/DAB+ transceiver app".